srobo/kitbook/docs/competition/teams/role-descriptions/kit-return.md

 * Write down the part code of the Really Useful Box on the kit return form.
 * Get their team leader to sign and write their name on the kit return form.

+### Teams leaving before competition-end

+If a team wishes to leave before the end of the competition, we should attempt to find any missing kit, rather than recording it on a missing kit form.

 ## Teams keeping kit

 * Write down the part code of the Really Useful Box on the kit return form.